 False.
-While a coating changes the surface tension on the clear coat and makes the surface slick, thus resulting in dirt bonding less easily, a vehicle with ceramic coating is still susceptible to getting dirty.
+While a coating changes the surface tension on the clear coat and makes the surface slick, thus resulting in dirt bonding less easily, a vehicle with a coating is still susceptible to getting dirty.
 Ceramic coatings help with the maintenance and make it easier to wash the car as it will cut down on the amount of washing needed.
-The vehicle will also stay clean for a longer period of time, however, ceramic coatings will not but eliminate the need to wash your car.
+The vehicle will also stay clean for a longer period of time, however, these coatings will not but eliminate the need to wash your car.

 This is partially true.
 The vehicle should not get wet for 48 hours after coating application.
 However, the car can technically get wet as long as it is dried right away.
 Since the coating is in a much more sensitive state immediately after application, the chance of the coating etching or having spotting problems is much higher within the first couple days after application.

-Ceramic coatings offer hard protection and they will help prevent some marring and swirl marks, but ceramic coatings are not scratch proof.
+Coatings offer hard protection and they will help prevent some marring and swirl marks, but coatings are not scratch proof.
 A poor car wash could result in small scratches even if the vehicle has a coating.
 Proper maintenance and good washing techniques are vital to keeping your coating in good condition.
 Ceramic coatings act as a sacrificial layer that when damaged or worn out can be removed and replaced as necessary.

 5. True or False: It is easy to apply Ceramic Coatings

 This depends.
-There are a number of consumer-grade ceramic coatings widely available today that have a fairly easy application.
+There are a number of consumer-grade coatings widely available today that have a fairly easy application.
 However, before you can apply a ceramic coating, the surface has to be free of blemishes.
 The condition of the paint will determine the complexity of this process.
 Paint correction is highly recommended before any coating is applied since the ceramic coating will act as a semi-permanent layer on the vehicle paint.
 Each coating installer will have a different method but at Elite Auto Spa we recommend washing, claying, and polishing the car prior to installation of the ceramic coating.
 Without taking the necessary steps pre-installation, the ceramic coating will seal in defects that were on the surface paint at the time of coating application.
 Furthermore, the lifetime of the coating will be impaired without proper application.